orcasecurity/terraform-provider-orcasecurity/docs/resources/custom_sonar_alert.md

 Optional:

-- `enable` (Boolean) Show on all alerts of this alert type for all users.
+- `enable` (Boolean) Whether or not all users are able to see the remediation instructions for this alert.
+To enable all users to see them, set this to `true`.

 ## Import